carrigan223/FrontendMastersNext/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## About this App

+This App is a learn prject built using next.js, comments will be strewn throughout to help with understanding of the code.

+## Side Notes to Remember

+while not using it in this app, programatic routing is available for client side